animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The following example has two declared `CacheListener’s`.
+The following example has two declared `CacheListener's`.
 The first references a named, top-level Spring bean.
 The second is an anonymous inner bean definition.